rks101/eglinux/README.md

 ## Windowing System for GUI

 X11 or X is a Windowing System for Unix/Linux distributions.
-While Linux came essentially as a kernel in August 1991, it remained a terminal-based OS for time, for graphics or GUI on servers/desktops, X developed at MIT in the 80s has dominated.
+While Linux came essentially as a kernel in August 1991, it remained a terminal-based OS for some time, for graphics or GUI on servers/desktops, X developed at MIT in the 80s has dominated.
 The last updated protocol version 11 of X gives it the name X11.
 In X11, there is no encryption between client and X server.
 [Wayland](https://wayland.freedesktop.org/architecture.html) has emerged as an alternative windowing system.
 Here is a [nice reading on X11](https://www.baeldung.com/linux/x11) and [GUI in Linux](https://www.baeldung.com/linux/gui).

 **Switching between X11 and Wayland**
 The Zoom app has an interesting bug for screen sharing in Linux systems (desktop/laptop) using the default Wayland windowing system.
 Only Whiteboard sharing is enabled, and there is no option to share desktop/laptop screens.
 It appears Zoom may have decided not to fix this bug.